 What to Plant When – Or is it too late?

-Don’t rush it.
-If your tomatoes were blah last year, try new varieties or plant other vegetables that grow better in your garden’s location.
+Don’t panic and don’t rush it.
+If your tomatoes were ‘blah’ last year, try new varieties or plant other vegetables that grow better in your garden’s location.
+All good gardeners have failures – that’s how they learn.
 A bad year for tomatoes can be a spectacular year for broccoli, beets and greens.
 A short-season tomato may not do as well as a long-season variety or vice versa so maybe plant both to hedge your bet.

-Below are easy-to-grow vegetables and herbs that you can start in the garden as soon soil can be worked along with tips on where, how much and other cultural requirements.
+Below you will see easy-to-grow vegetables and herbs that you can start in the garden as soon as soil can be worked along with tips on where, how much and other cultural requirements.

 Wait!
-What do we mean by ‘can be worked?’
+What do we mean by ‘soil can be worked?’

-This means if you scoop up some typical garden soil that it is crumbly, not a mucky mud ball.
-It will stick together somewhat but not as an impenetrable clod.
+To test if soil can be worked, scoop up some typical garden soil.
+You can “work it” when the soil crumbles loosely and doesn’t form mucky mud ball.
+The soil will stick together somewhat but not as an impenetrable clod.
 You won’t be able to squeeze water out of it but it will hold together.

 Gardeners call the following “cool weather crops”.
-I’ve selected some of the most popular to grow and ones that are truly extraordinary when fresh-picked, making them worth the trouble.
+We list some of the most popular to grow and ones that are truly extraordinary when fresh-picked, making them worth the trouble.
 There are more.
 If your family loves a vegetable not listed, please contact us for tips on growing it for yourself.
-And no, it's not too late.
-These herbs and vegetables can be planted as seed directly into the garden and in succession every 2 weeks through the time indicated.
+And no, it’s not too late.
+Seeds of these herbs and vegetables can be planted directly into the garden and in succession every 2 weeks through the time indicated.

 - Arugula – through August